Prolonging assembly through dissociation:A self assembly paradigm in microtubules

-The model represents the MT by a linear sequence of two species of monomers, which correspond to GTP-bound tubulin (denoted by $+$ in rest of the paper) and GDP-bound tubulin (denoted by $-$).
+Our model\cite{chakraborty,antal} represents the MT by a linear sequence of two species of monomers, which correspond to GTP-bound tubulin (denoted by $+$ in rest of the paper) and GDP-bound tubulin (denoted by $-$).
 We assume that the MT undergoes attachment and detachment only at one end, which we call the growing end (sometimes called the $+$ end in the literature).
-A MT evolves via the following rules: \begin{enumerate} \item \emph{Attachment:} If the growing tip is a $+$ monomer, it grows with rate $\lambda$ by addition of a $+$ subunit. \item \emph{Detachment:} A $-$ monomer at the growing end detaches with rate $\mu$, causing its shrinkage. \item \emph{Hydrolysis:} With rate 1 any $+$ monomer in the MT can undergo hydrolysis to yield a $-$ monomer. \item \emph{Non-remnant Rescue:} $+$ subunits could attach to a growing end with a $-$ monomer at the tip with rate $p \lambda$ ($p\le 1$). \end{enumerate} A previous study of the model \cite{antal} for $p>0$, demonstrated a transition from a phase of bounded to unbounded growth of the MTs.
-The present study will focus on low $p$ and fluctuations in the bounded growth region of the phase diagram.
+A MT evolves via the following rules (illustrated in Fig. \ref{fig0}): \begin{enumerate} \item \emph{$+$ attachment:} If the growing tip is a $+$ monomer, it grows with rate $\lambda$ by addition of a $+$ subunit. \item \emph{Detachment:} A $-$ monomer at the growing end detaches with rate $\mu$, causing its shrinkage. \item \emph{Hydrolysis:} With rate 1 any $+$ monomer in the MT can undergo hydrolysis to yield a $-$ monomer. \item \emph{$-$ attachment:} $+$ subunits could attach to a growing end with a $-$ monomer at the tip with rate $p \lambda$ ($p\le 1$). \end{enumerate} A previous study of the model \cite{antal} for $p>0$, demonstrated a transition from a phase of bounded to unbounded growth of the MTs.
+The present study focuses on low $p$ and fluctuations in the bounded growth region of the phase diagram.

-Recent experiments monitored\cite{gardner} the distribution of lengths of growing and shortening excursions in {\it in vitro} systems of MTs.
-These experiments were able to resolve fluctuations at the monomer level, and the distributions were found to be exponential.
-In simulations of our model we find that for small values of $p$ the growth excursions are independent of $\mu$ and can be fitted well by $\exp(-i/\lambda)/\lambda$ ($i$ is the length of the excursion).
-The form of the distribution of shortening excursions changes non-trivially with $\mu$ (Fig. \ref{fig1}).

-We can fit the experimental data on the distribution of excursions \cite{gardner} with our model by taking $\lambda=12;\mu \approx 0.1;0\le p \le 0.001$ (Fig. \ref{fig1}).
-The fitting provides tight bounds on the parameters, if we demand good fits to both positive and negative excursions simultaneously.
-For the low values of $p$ obtained from the fits, rescue due to remnants dominates DI.
-Rare non-remnant rescues do influence the steady state but have very little effect on the statistics of fluctuations.
-Hence, in order to highlight the effect of remnants on DI we analyze in detail the $p=0$ model, which we call the GTP remnants model since the only mode of rescue is via remnants.
-The presence of remnants and the correlation of their location with rescue events is consistent with recent experiments.
-In particular, Perez et al. \cite{perez} observe GTP-bound tubulin within MTs and find that the location of these remnants correlate to locations at which rescue events occurred during MT growth.
+The effect of remnants on dynamics of MTs is strongest for $p=0$ model, which we call the {\it GTP remnants model} since the only mode of recovering from depolymerization is via remnants.
+Recent experiments indicate correlation between the presence of remnants with events where the MT switches from shrinkage to growth.
+In particular, Perez et al. \cite{perez} observe GTP-bound tubulin within MTs and find that the location of these remnants correlate to locations at which such events occurred during MT growth.